ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

  -  `cygstdc++-6.dll`
  -  `cyggcc_s-seh-1.dll`

-Open a command terminal (or a Cygwin terminal window), navigate to the `AIFCOMSSwithCUPredictorTest` directory, and run
+Open a command terminal or a Cygwin terminal window, navigate to the `AIFCOMSSwithCUPredictorTest` directory, and run

-    pip install -r requirements_win.txt
+    pip install -r requirements_python3.txt
-    pip install numpy

-to install some of the Python requirements.
-(Note that you might need to use the full path to the location of your pip.exe executable.)
+to install the Python requirements.
+(Note that you might need to use the full path to the location of your pip.exe executable.
+That above pip installation also assumes that you have [git](https://git-scm.com/download/win) already installed on your computer;
+if you don't, then you will need to install git, and then after that also make sure that the git executable is in your PATH -- i.e. that typing "git" on the Cygwin or terminal command line correctly finds your installed git executable.)

-Then navigate to the `AIFCOMSSwithCUPredictorTest/predict` directory and run
+Then, navigate to the `AIFCOMSSwithCUPredictorTest/predict` directory and run

     npm install